From Coit Tower (Photo credit: Wikipedia)

 Haight-Ashbury SF 1 (Photo credit: Wikipedia)

-1. Visit the distinctive and diverse vibrant neighborhoods with charming restaurants and eclectic boutiques.
+1. Visit as many of the distinctive and diverse vibrant neighborhoods as you can; including Haight-Ashbury.
+They are brimming with charming restaurants and eclectic boutiques.

-I love Little Italy with about 100,000 residents of Italian origin and all the great restaurants and outdoor cafes.
+I love Little Italy with about 100,000 residents of Italian origin and plenty of great restaurants and outdoor cafes.
 Go to “The Stinking Rose” if you like garlic.

 San Francisco North Beach Neighborhood, Saints Peter and Paul Church (Photo credit: Wikipedia)